-The purpose of UNAI is to promote a new global culture of intellectual and social responsibility based on the freedom of expression, education for all, global citizenship education, sustainability, and intercultural dialogue.
-10 Hub universities and about 1,000 member institutions are united under the ten basic principles of UNAI.
+The purpose of UNAI is to promote a new global culture of intellectual and social responsibility based on freedom of expression, education for all, global citizenship education, sustainability, and intercultural dialogue.
+10 Hub universities compromising approximately 1,000 member institutions are united under the ten basic principles of UNAI.
 It is open to all institutions of higher education granting degrees or their equivalent as well as research conducting organizations.

 * Source : http://unaikorea.org/unai_eng

-To achieve that, HGU relies on a practical curriculum that is based on active learning and problem-solving in the current context of globalization.
+To achieve this, HGU relies on a practical curriculum based on active learning and problem-solving in the current context of globalization.
 As part of this mandate, HGU established the Handong Graduate School of Global Development & Entrepreneurship.
-It is responsible for cultivating professionals who, in response to the needs of communities in developing countries, can contribute to the establishment of internal capacity that will lead to comprehensive and sustainable development for the communities.
-HGU also hosted the first UNAI Forum on Global on Global Entrepreneurship as a New Paradigm for World Development in 2011.
+It is responsible for cultivating professionals who, in response to the needs of communities in developing countries, can contribute to the establishment of internal capacity that leads to comprehensive and sustainable development of those communities.
+In 2011, HGU hosted the first UNAI Forum on Global Entrepreneurship as a new paradigm for World Development.